pensierinmusica/hermes-js/README.md

 *Array of functions*

-A list of all the middleware that we want in the flow (if any).
+A list of the middleware that we want in the flow (if any).
 Each middleware function is passed three arguments.

 1. The action itself.
 2. The  `next` callback, that when invoked inside the middleware executes the next middleware in the list (if there’s no middleware left, `next` invokes `dispatch`).